 from average hourly to peak hourly volume, 99th percentile response time of 30s or less.

 11.3.2 In order to future-proof the DIP, it is recognised that the platform will need to be able to support near-real-time, i.e. <1 second, message flows.

+11.3.3 All DIP User systems (excluding for the handling of Excludes IF-021) shall provide an initial synchronous response to a message within the following timeframes:

+up to average hourly volume, mean response time of 2s or less;

+up to average hourly volume, 90th percentile response time of 4s or less;

+from average hourly to peak hourly volume, mean response time of 5s or less;

+from average hourly to peak hourly volume, 90th percentile response time of 8s or less.

-11.4 System availability
+[DCR0002]11.4 System availability